Rethinking Kullback-Leibler Divergence in Knowledge Distillation for Large Language Models: Experiments

 \begin{itemize} \item Previous methods \citep{DBLP:journals/corr/abs-2306-08543, agarwal122024policy} argue that RKL is more suitable than FKL.
 However, the gap between FKL and RKL is minor as shown in Table \ref{main_res}.
 In particular, FKL gets a score of 23.46 for GPT2 on Dolly, which is larger than the 22.62 of RKL. \item Simply adding FKL and RKL~(a.k.a FKL+RKL) brings a better performance than FKL and RKL, which is consistent with the conclusion in previous work \citep{lee2023self}.
 Since FKL focuses on the head part and RKL focuses on the tail part, adding them would help the student learn more information.

 \item Our proposed AKL, which adaptively assigns weights based on the gaps between logits, learns a better student than all baselines \textbf{without any extra parameters}.
-In particular, on the larger dataset UnNI with 10000 samples, AKL outperforms FKL+AKL with a p-value less than 0.001 for both GPT 2 and TinyLLama.
+In particular, on the larger dataset UnNI with 10000 samples, AKL outperforms FKL+AKL with a \textbf{p-value} less than 0.001 for both GPT 2 and TinyLLama~(i.e. 5e-9 and 9e-5, respectively).

 \end{itemize}